How to Write Documentation¶

-The documentation exists in the main mercurial code repository for yt in the
+The documentation exists in the main code repository for yt in the

 doc directory (i.e.

-the yt mercurial repository).
+the yt git repository).
 It is organized hierarchically into the main

 You will have to figure out where your new/modified doc fits into this, but browsing through the existing documentation is a good way to sort that out.